biowdl/sequence-classification/docs/index.md

 at [Leiden University Medical Center](https://www.lumc.nl/).

 ## Usage
-You can run this pipeline using [Cromwell](http://cromwell.readthedocs.io/en/stable/):
+This workflow can be run using [Cromwell](http://cromwell.readthedocs.io/en/stable/):

 First download the latest version of the pipeline wdl file(s)